James Rossant

 James Stephan Rossant (August 17, 1928 – December 15, 2009) was an American architect, artist, and professor of architecture.
 A long-time Fellow of the American Institute of Architects, he is best known for his master plan of Reston, Virginia, the Lower Manhattan Plan, and the UN-sponsored master plan for Dodoma, Tanzania.
 He was a partner of the architectural firm Conklin & Rossant and principal of James Rossant Architects.

 Early life

-Born in Sydenham Hospital, New York City, Rossant grew up in the Bronx, where he attended the Bronx High School of Science.
+Born in New York City, Rossant grew up in the Bronx, where he attended the Bronx High School of Science.
+Rossant's brother was journalist Murray Rossant.
 He studied architecture at Columbia University, the University of Florida, and Harvard University's Graduate School of Design (under Walter Gropius).

 Career

-Almost immediately following university, Rossant served in Europe during the Korean War.

 Architecture

 After the war, he worked in Italy with Gino Valle (designer of the Cifra 3 clock).
 In 1957, Rossant joined Mayer & Whittlesey as architect and town planner.
 His first large design project was the Butterfield House apartment house in Greenwich Village (1962).
 He also worked on the Lower Manhattan Plan.
 For Whittlesey & Conklin, he developed the master plan for Reston, Virginia.